liuchengxu/space-vim/README.md

 ## Introduction

-At the very beginning, I just want to have a fully customized vim configuration, which is also handy to rebuild the vim environment from scratch on a new machine.
-Afterwards, I start to use [spacemacs](https://github.com/syl20bnr/spacemacs) and was amazed by its beautiful GUI as well as mnemonic key bindings.

-Now, I often use spacemacs when in GUI environment.
-But in terminal, vim is definitely my first choice.
-Then I hope to maintain consistency in operation in the two scenes as much as possible.
-Hence I try to reconfig the vim based on spacemacs's architecture, especially in key bindings and GUI.
-This is space-vim at present.
+space-vim is a vim distribution for vim plugins and resources, compatible with Vim and Neovim.

+It is inspired by [spacemacs](https://github.com/syl20bnr/spacemacs), espcially in key bindings and GUI. if have ever tried spaceamcs, you will find spacevim is very similar to it in user experience.

+The distribution is completely customisable using `.spacevim`, which is equivalent to `.spacemacs` in spacemacs.

 ![screenshot](doc/img/screenshot.png)

 ## Features

-- **Beautiful GUI:** I have also written a vim colorscheme based on spacemacs-dark theme.
+- **Beautiful GUI:** I have also written a vim colorscheme [space-vim-dark](https://github.com/liuchengxu/space-vim-dark) based on spacemacs-dark theme.
 - **Mnemonic key bindings:** commands have mnemonic prefixes like <kbd>SPC b</kbd> for all the buffer commands.

 ## Install